data-derp/exercise-data-security/README.md

 ```
 Then navigate to the `localhost` address (don't forget the token) that the juypter console spins up.

+Click on `Security and Privacy in Data Engineering - Spark Version.ipynb`

 ### Installation
 Please utilize the included `requirements.txt` to install your requirements using `pip` (you can also do so in `conda`.
 The notebooks have *only* been tested with Python 3. 🙌🏻